 THIS PROGRAMME is aimed at providing learners who do not progress to further education and training with the technical and life skills which will enable them to find employment.
 It currently comprises accredited hospitality, computer and life skills training undertaken at the HCET Youth Development Centre in Colesberg, as well as a Farm Workers Apprenticeship Programme.

-Graduates are assisted to complete CVs, and to find their first jobs.
+Graduates are assisted in compiling their CVs and finding their first jobs.
 Their subsequent progress is monitored for three years.
 The Trust rewards graduates who persevere in their first jobs for more than a year with a bonus of R500 a year.

 Hospitality training has been amplified with computer training, which gives trainees access to a broader range of job opportunities.
 A computer centre has been added to the Youth Development Centre.
-The training programme is linked to the online computer course SkillWise Learning for Life.
-The SkillWise course is loaded on computers at the Youth Develoment Centre, and connected to the SkillWise centre in Cape Town for online tests and certification.
+The training programme is linked to the SkillsWise centre in Cape Town for online tests and certification.

 Farm Workers’ Apprenticeship Programme

 The HCET has started a Farm Workers’ Apprenticeship Programme for young people aged 18 and older.
 Six farmers in the district have ageed to participate in the programme.
 The apprentices are assigned to skilled farm workers, who act as trainers and mentors.
 The programme has been extended to two years.
 At the end of the second year, all apprentices will be assessed before being placed with farmers for a probationary period of one year.